em0sh/pTumbler/README.md

 pTumbler Mini is a smaller, desktop version of the tumbler developed after the initial speedrun.

+pTumbler MiniCNC is a version of the Mini that can be CNC Milled or 3D printed

 ## CAD
 ### pTumbler (Mini)
 Location: CAD/PTUMBLERMINI-ASSY-A-00.step